Skip to main content

 Build

-The Kettlebell Biceps Curl is performed by curling a kettlebell from a hanging position up toward shoulder height, keeping your elbow close to your side throughout the movement.
-Because the kettlebell’s weight sits below the handle, the center of mass constantly pulls your wrist and forearm out of alignment, forcing your biceps and forearm muscles to work harder to control the lift.
+The Kettlebell Biceps Curl is performed by curling a kettlebell from a hanging position up toward shoulder height while keeping the elbow pinned to your side.
+Because the kettlebell's center of mass sits below the handle, the weight constantly pulls on your wrist and forearm, demanding more grip strength and stabilization than a dumbbell curl.
+This makes every rep slightly more challenging from start to finish.

 1. Stand with your feet shoulder-width apart, holding a kettlebell in one hand with your palm facing forward and your arm fully extended toward the floor.